xieweiAlex/English_Learning/special/2022/phrase-Q2.md

+Nothing confrontational.
+Just two adults sitting down, trying to **clear the air**.
+I've never met your sister, but obviously these are no **hard-and-fast** rules.

+## July

 I was **head over heals** about her.
 But to this date, I thank my father for **looking out for me**.

 ## June

 Walker gonna plead the faith, Romero won't **rock the boat**.

 You're **better off** down there than here.
 In **stamping out** Covid, China has **stomped on** confidence.
 He refused to **give ground** on this issue.

 ## May